-What unites the above-mentioned RegTech definitions is the idea that RegTech involves the use of new technology to meet regulatory challenges.
-Although some may be too specific in our meaning, they all rightly emphasise its central role in promoting regulatory compliance as well as organisational efficiency and productivity.
+What unites the above RegTech definitions is the idea that RegTech involves the use of new technologies to address regulatory challenges.
+Although some of them are perhaps too specific in their meaning, they rightly emphasise technology’s central role in promoting regulatory compliance and organisational efficiency and productivity.

 RegTech solutions can enable compliance by design.
 If processes are designed in such way that people have no other option but to follow them, the error rate goes down significantly.
 Equally as important is the reduction of control efforts that comes with this set-up.
 And not to mention the huge cost savings.

 Read full interview

 RegTech transforms the process response time from days to seconds.
 Traditional compliance services are heavily dependent on thorough human analysis of documents.
 Finding the required case and answers can take hours or even days.
 Transforming this process into a one-second action is for me the key enabler of RegTech.